-At JTS, the Office of Residence Life (ORL) strives to create an atmosphere in the residence halls that is conducive to Jewish living and that complements the JTS academic experience.
+At JTS, the Office of Residence Life (ORL) strives to create an atmosphere in its residence halls that is conducive to Jewish living and that complements the JTS academic experience.
 Our staff encourages the practice of a full range of Jewish values within the context of the Conservative Movement, providing opportunities for social bonding, community building, self-exploration, personal growth, and maturation.
 Our cornerstones are the principles of respect, understanding, leadership, and social responsibility.
 Our residents come from diverse religious, ethnic, and social backgrounds, and our aim is to provide housing facilities that will make our students proud and satisfied with their overall JTS experience.

 It is the mission of the ORL to create Jewish residential communities that provide all of our residents with quality housing and a supportive framework for understanding the plurality of modern Judaism.
 We emphasize the importance of students' choices about modes of Jewish living as they develop their unique, individual Jewish identities.
 Through the provision of cocurricular educational opportunities at our residence halls, we seek to actualize student potential-academically, spiritually, socially, and personally.

 Conservative Judaism's ideals and practices are an integral part of the lifestyle at JTS.
 Standards of personal conduct and interpersonal relations are a significant part of the Conservative tradition.
-It is the aim of JTS to assist students in making choices about their observance within the guidelines of the Conservative Movement, and to protect their rights to so choose, while also upholding the ideals and moral standards of the JTS community.
+It is the aim of JTS to assist students in making choices about their observance within the guidelines of the Conservative Movement-and to protect their rights to so choose-while also upholding the ideals and moral standards of the JTS community.

 Residents are expected to follow these standards while simultaneously respecting individual differences within the spectrum of the Conservative Movement.
 Failure to uphold these standards is considered grounds for the cancellation of housing privileges, and may become grounds to bar a student and his/her guests from JTS housing altogether.